-- Take accurate measurements of individual’s own pulse rate.
+- Take accurate measurements of an individual’s own pulse rate.

-- Candidates can check measurements by taking participant’s or partner’s pulse at the same time to compare results.
+- Candidates can check measurements by taking participants’ or partners’ pulses at the same time to compare results.

 To successfully complete the Bronze Star course participants must demonstrate to the instructor skills and knowledge in assessing pulse and respiration rates.
-This is a essential component to this course and to any first aid program.
+This is an essential component of this course and of any first aid program.